 Over 25 AMPD community members dazzle at TIFF

-Over 25 AMPD community members are premiering pieces at the 2022 Toronto International Film Festival (TIFF).
+Over 25 AMPD community members premiered pieces at the 2022 Toronto International Film Festival (TIFF).
 From Lina Rodriguez‘s (MFA’ 20) sensitive and subtle return to the screen to Antoine Bourges’ (MFA’ 18) portrait of Toronto’s Thorncliffe Park immigrant community, AMPD alumni, students and faculty members are telling diverse and empowering stories on the main stage.

 This year, Mahsa Razavi (MFA’ 15) was selected to participate in the TIFF Filmmaker Lab, a talent development programme, during the Toronto International Film Festival.
 Only 20 Canadian and international directors receive the honour.
 They are offered exceptional professional development experience and an introduction to the global filmmaking community.